Explore Philippines' Island Paradise

 La Union

-Activities: Surfing, visit the grape farms, and enjoy the local art scene.
+Activities: Surfing, visit grape farms, enjoy local art scene.

 Accommodation: Surf lodges, boutique hotels.